Cracker Barrel Sawmill Gravy: Southern Comfort in Minutes

 Variations You Will Want to Try

 Everyone has a favorite version of this recipe, but White Sawmill Gravy and the famous Sausage Gravy are some of the more common varieties.
+Add up to a pound of cooked sausage crumbles to this gravy for delicious homemade sausage gravy for a hearty breakfast.

 White Sawmill Gravy uses the same general recipe but substitutes butter for bacon drippings.
 Replacing the drippings with butter makes a white gravy that’s not as heavy and much milder than the standard recipe.